jessmartin/jessmartdotin-gatsby/src/markdown-pages/systems-in-context.md

 We can direct our design efforts within any individual "levels", but we will be most effective when we take into account the other  levels.

-Thus, "always design a thing by considering it in its next longer context."
+Thus, "always design a thing by considering it in its next larger context."

 ---
 Related: See [Making Architecture Matter](https://www.youtube.com/watch?v=DngAZyWMGR0) - the architecture of the system isn't relevant for the user, except insofar as the system the user interacts with _is_ the system that the developer builds.
 Architecture matters in that a system well-architected for the developer will make it easier for them to quickly build resilient and useful software for the user, which is where the value is created.